Geodels/gospl/docs/getting_started/installConda.rst

 .. important::

-    This is the recommended approach to install and use goSPL.
+    This is the preferred approach to install and use goSPL.

 .. warning::